SusanMarricone/mdx-dev.github.io/_posts/2015-1-6-integration-testing-terminal-apps.md

 ## Conclusion

-Given this new world class you can make easy to use step definitions specific to your application that runs programs, types, and gets output.
+Given this new world class you can make easy-to-use step definitions specific to your application that runs programs, types, and gets output.
 This allows you to test virtually any command line interface.

 I created a repo to demonstrate this process and it's available on [Github](https://github.com/blainesch/shopping-list).